VictoriaKGN/ResumeHost/README.md

----
-layout: page
-title: README
-permalink: /README/
----

-# How to host and format a resume using Markdown, Markdown editor, Github Pages and Jekyll in Windows
+# How to host a resume on GitHub Pages in Windows

 ## Purpose
 * Host and format a resume using Markdown, editor of choice, Github Pages, and Jekyll.